tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 number of votes to the _recipient_ of the transaction before a given absolute game's time unit (because it's a delayed transaction).

+#### Voting Transactions [votingtrans]

+Voting transactions are _unidirectional_ transactions.
+Voting transactions can only be instantiated by the judging party.
+The judging party will instantiate a _voting transaction_ for every valid vote during a [_voting round_][votingrounds].
+And will apply them all at the end of the voting round.

+Voting transactions are a mechanism that will allow to check for the fulfillment of _voting promises transactions_.
+The details will be presented in with the [transactions validation details][transacvalidation].

 #### Valid transaction

 A _transaction_ is said to be _valid_ if and only if: